 The Board of Directors consists of eight members and is divided into three classes, as equal in number as possible, with the classes to hold office for staggered terms of three years each.
-The Board nominated incumbent director Louis A. Smith to a one year term expiring at the 2006 Annual Meeting.
-The Board also nominated incumbent directors Gary F. Goode and Mark A. Murray to three year terms expiring at the 2008 Annual Meeting.
-The Company's retirement policy states that a non-employee Director may not serve on the Board for more than twelve years.
-The election of Mr. Smith as a director to serve until the next Annual Meeting of Shareholders will allow him to complete his twelfth year.
+The Board nominated incumbent director Louis A. Smith to a one year term expiring at the 2007 Annual Meeting, and incumbent director John W. Garside to a two year term expiring at the 2008 Annual Meeting.
+The Board also nominated incumbent directors Dan M. Dutton and Peter F. Secchia to three year terms expiring at the 2009 Annual Meeting.